88TDubs88/Rusty-Whitepaper/WHITEPAPER.md

 However:

-The goal is not distribution — it is activation.
+The goal is not distribution, it is activation.

 Users may: